Do-it-yourself handbag cleaning: Exercise caution

 The results were, to say the least, disastrous.

-So she sent it to RAVE FabriCARE for restoration.
+So she sent it to for restoration.

-Seeing that the handbag would have to be re-cleaned, conditioned and then completely refinished (think: “re-dyed”, “re-painted”), our client decided that she wanted the handbag refinished to a darker color: medium olive instead of the original medium brown.
-The rationale for this decision was that a darker color would show less soiling over time.
+Seeing that the handbag would have to be re-cleaned, conditioned and then completely refinished (think "re-painted" or "re-dyed"), our client decided that she wanted the handbag refinished to a darker color: medium olive instead of the original medium brown.

 The transformation of this handbag from disastrous to perfectly wearable can be seen in the following BEFORE and AFTER photographs: